ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * In case of error 9, the Client should wait for a certain (pre-configured) amount of time, before trying to re-send its request to the Group Manager.

-# Default Values for Group Configuration Parameters
+# Default Values for Group Configuration Parameters {#default-values}

 This section defines the default values that the Group Manager assumes for the configuration parameters of an OSCORE group, unless differently specified when creating and configuring the group (for example, by means of the admin interface specified in {{I-D.ietf-ace-oscore-gm-admin}}).